rarible/protocol/docs/union-sdk.md

 Below you can find a list of steps that should be taken after the "Connect Metamask" button is clicked.

-1. Identify if user has a blockchain provider (i.e. if he has Metamask installed)
+1. Identify if user has a blockchain provider (i.e. if they have Metamask installed)

     ```typescript
     const getProvider = () => {